Marriott International Inc. (MAR): These Numbers are Too Good to be true

 Sponsored

-The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 4107377 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 1003202 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Market experts do have their say about Marriott International Inc. (MAR)